 False Creek and Granville Island

 No visit to Vancouver is complete without a stop at the Granville Island and getting there is half the fun!
-A scenic spin around False Creek will take you from the hotel along the seawall, travelling under the Cambie Street Bridge, around Telus World of Science and past Olympic Village – previously home to athletes during the 2010 Olympic Winter Games and now a waterfront living, dining, and shopping area for residents.
+A scenic spin around False Creek will take you from the hotel along the seawall, travelling under the Cambie Street Bridge, around Science World and past Olympic Village – previously home to athletes during the 2010 Olympic Winter Games and now a waterfront living, dining, and shopping area for residents.
 Continue down the flat route past parks and marinas (and under the Cambie Street Bridge again!) until you hit the bustling Granville Island area.
 Enjoy a snack and cool drink from any number of restaurants, cafes, or food vendors before looping back over the Granville Street Bridge and stopping for a quick selfie as you approach one of the best spots to snap the city skyline.

 For a quick-but-pretty cycle take your cruiser bike down the road and over the Burrard Street Bridge to Kitsilano for a beachfront ride.
 Thanks to recent upgrades, the bridge now features a dedicated, separated bike lane to get in and out of downtown.
 Hang a right when you get over the bridge and pedal past a hidden neighbourhood of old homes and even older trees before finding your path along the water.
 Coast along the coast on a flat path that takes you along the beach and towards Kitsilano pool.
 Lock up your bike and have a quick dip if you choose or stop for a glass of wine or craft beer on one of the many patios in the area.
 For a fun return, hop on the bike-friendly Aquabus which picks up at the Maritime Museum and can bring you back to the downtown peninsula.